jrief/django-formset/docs/source/date-time-input.rst

 :class:`formset.widgets.DateTimePicker` instead of the default widget, this input field opens a calendar, whenever the user clicks on it.
 This calendar differs from the default HTML date picker, which is rendered when using the widget :class:`formset.widgets.DateTimeInput`.
-While technically possible, it is not recomended to interchange them on the same page or even application as this results in unexpected user experience.
+While technically possible, it is not recommended to interchange them on the same page or even application as this results in unexpected user experience.

 By clicking on a date inside the ``DateTimePicker`` widget, a 24 hour view appears.
 Depending on the